History of the United States men's national soccer team: Early history: 1885–1904

 Thirty years later, on August 20, 1916, the United States played its first official international match under the auspices of U.S. Soccer against Sweden in Stockholm, which the U.S. won 3–2, with goals from Dick Spalding, Charles Ellis and Harry Cooper.

 The U.S. won both the silver and bronze medals in men's soccer at the 1904 Summer Olympics held in St. Louis, Missouri.
 The tournament featured three teams: Galt F.C. from Canada and Christian Brothers College and St. Rose Parish from the United States (early Olympic soccer tournaments featured club teams instead of national teams).
 Galt defeated both American teams to win the gold.
-Christian Brothers defeated St. Rose in a third match after two scoreless draws.
+Christian Brothers defeated St. Rose in the replay after a scoreless draw.

-1930s: Third Place at the first World Cup
+1930s: Third place at the first World Cup

 In the 1930 World Cup, the U.S. won their first match in World Cup history, beating Belgium 3–0 at the Estadio Gran Parque Central in Montevideo, Uruguay.
 The match occurred simultaneously with another across town at the Estadio Pocitos where France defeated Mexico.

 In the next match, the United States again won 3–0, this time against Paraguay.
 For many years, FIFA credited Bert Patenaude with the first and third goals and his teammate Tom Florie with the second.
 Other sources described the second goal as having been scored by Patenaude or by Paraguayan Aurelio González.
 In November 2006, FIFA announced that it had accepted evidence from "various historians and football fans" that Patenaude scored all three goals, and was thus the first person to score a hat trick in a World Cup finals tournament.

 Having reached the semifinals with two wins, the American side lost 6–1 to Argentina.
-Using the overall tournament records, FIFA lists the U.S. as finishing in Third Place, above fellow semifinalist Yugoslavia.
+Using the overall tournament records, FIFA lists the U.S. as finishing in third place, above fellow semifinalist Yugoslavia.
 This is still the team's highest World Cup finish, and the highest finish of any CONCACAF nation.
 Furthermore, it is the only time a national team from outside the traditional powerhouse regions of CONMEBOL (South America) and UEFA (Europe) have finished on the podium.